perladvent/perldotcom/content/article/passing-by.md

 ```
 The modification is not visible outside the sub because in order to propagate the change, it should be returned to caller with a `return $cp;` and assigned with `$var = bycopy($var)` (actually even the return is optional because of "default variable magic").

-Obviously, this limitation is usually a good idea (side effect...) but not if you wanted on purpose to modify the variable in the caller scope.
+Obviously, this limitation is usually a good idea (think side effect...) but not if you wanted on purpose to modify the variable in the caller scope.

 ![](/images/passing-by/students.jpg)